bbondy/quadrigacx-bitcoin.tax/README.md

 Verify that the data is correct, and please either fix any issues you see or email me at bbondy@gmail.com for help.

 This is not tested yet so use at your own risk!

+## No Warranty

+I make no warranties over the accuracy or interpretation of Canadian tax laws.
+Imported data is up to you to verify for accuracy.